anionDev/ScriptCollection/ReadMe.md

 [![CodeFactor](https://www.codefactor.io/repository/github/aniondev/scriptcollection/badge/main)](https://www.codefactor.io/repository/github/aniondev/scriptcollection/overview/main)
 ![Generic badge](https://img.shields.io/badge/coverage-1%25-green)

-This repository is the place for little scripts which are also useful in future so that someone does not have remember them and write them new from scratch.
-You can simply use the scripts.
+The ScriptCollection is the place for reusable scripts.

 When using ScriptCollection it is not required but recommended for better usability to have [epew](https://github.com/anionDev/Epew) installed.